neo-project/neo-dev-portal/tutorials/neow3j-smart-contract-quickstart/index.md

 with one account called Alice.
 In VS Code open the command palette and type "Start blockchain".
 Execute the command.
 The private net will start.
 Again in the command palatte type "Transfer assets" and execute the command.
 Transfer 100 GAS from genesis to Alice.
 This is will create a transaction on the private net.
-Now you can run the main method in `com.axlabs.helloworld.Deployment` (of the boilerplate repo) to deploy the contact on the private net.
+Now you can run the main method in `com.axlabs.helloworld.Deployment` (of the boilerplate repo) to deploy the contract on the private net.

 :::tip